< /> < />

 A plant-based protein powerhouse

 Protein isn’t just for gym junkies — it’s a key nutrient for healthy weight management.
-In fact, studies show that high-protein diets can lead to reduced overall calorie intake, helping with weight control [6].
+Studies show that high-protein diets can lead to reduced overall calorie intake, helping with weight control [6].

 Thanks to their impressive protein content, chia seeds can help build muscle, keep cravings in check, and regulate appetite.